top of page

 Our wait list is unfortunately very long at the moment, but we operate a priority system, so please do get in touch if you need our help.

-It helps us tremendously if your rabbits are up to date with their vaccinations and are neutered before surrender, as well as ensuring that your rabbits are safe and healthy in the time they are with you.
+It helps us tremendously if your rabbits are up to date with their vaccinations and are neutered before surrender.
+Please ensure that your rabbits are kept safe and healthy in the time they are with you.

 Image by Mazaya Annaptashafa.webp